SESMG/SESMG/docs/manual/ScenarioSpreadsheet.rst

 Storages
 =================================================

-Within this sheet, the sinks of the energy system are defined.
+Within this sheet, the storages of the energy system are defined.
 The following parameters have to be entered:

 - **label**: Unique designation of the storage.
 The following format is recommended: "ID_energy sector_storage".
 - **comment**: Space for an individual comment, e.g. an indication of which measure this component belongs to.